directus/directus/docs/guides/real-time/getting-started/websockets.md

-# Getting Started With The WebSockets REST Interface
+# Getting Started With WebSockets

 You can connect to a Directus project using a WebSocket interface and get updates on data held in a collection in real-time.

-This guide will show you how to get started with WebSockets using our REST interface and JavaScript.
+This guide will show you how to get started with Directus' WebSockets interface and JavaScript.
 WebSockets are language-agnostic, so you can apply the same set of steps in your stack of choice.

 ## Before You Begin